-The ruling came in the case of the only person still held as an enemy combatant on U.S. soil — Ali al-Marri who was arrested five years ago at his home in Peoria, Illinois.
-Writing for the majority, Judge Diana Gribbon Motz said authorizing indefinite military detention: "would have disastrous consequences for the Constitution — and the country."
+The ruling came in the case of the only person still held as an enemy combatant on U.S. soil — Ali al-Marri, who was arrested five years ago at his home in Peoria, Illinois.
+Writing for the majority, Judge Diana Gribbon Motz said authorizing indefinite military detention "would have disastrous consequences for the Constitution — and the country."

 This is a rush transcript.
 Copy may not be in its final form.

 Ali al-Marri was arrested five years ago at his home in Peoria, Illinois, where he lived with his wife and five children.
 He had come from his native Qatar to study computer science at Bradley University.
-Al-Marri was initially charged with credit card fraud and lying to federal agents, but in June 2003, President Bush declared him an "enemy combatant" and ordered him into military custody.
-He spent the last four years in solitary confinement at a navy brig in Charleston, South Carolina.
+Al-Marri was initially charged with credit card fraud and lying to federal agents, but in June 2003 President Bush declared him an enemy combatant and ordered him into military custody.
+He spent the last four years in solitary confinement at a Navy brig in Charleston, South Carolina.
 The government says al-Marri is part of an al-Qaeda sleeper sell, but has not charged him with any crime.

-I am joined now by Jonathan Hafetz.
-He’s the lead counsel in the al-Marri case and Litigation Director at the Liberty and National Security Project at the Brennan Center for Justice at New York University School of Law.
+I’m joined now by Jonathan Hafetz.
+He’s the lead counsel in the al-Marri case and litigation director at the Liberty & National Security Project at the Brennan Center for Justice at New York University School of Law.

-JONATHAN HARETZ: Thank you, Amy.
+JONATHAN HAFETZ: Thank you, Amy.

 AMY GOODMAN: What is your reaction to this ruling?